 This is another herbal ingredient that has been used for generations in traditional medicine.

-One study showed that it might help achieve healthy testosterone levels with a measured impact on lean muscle mass .
+One study by NIH showed that it might help achieve healthy testosterone levels with a measured impact on lean muscle mass .

 Personally, I would almost never consider any testosterone boosters that don't contain zinc.

 According to a study by the National Library of Medicine, zinc is one of the minerals that form the building blocks of testosterone .
 And that means that zinc deficiency may limit how much you can raise testosterone levels.
 It can essentially become a bottleneck.